-Rehearsing your examples for key product management and marketing activities is crucial.
+Rehearsing your examples is crucial.
 I would suggest you have at least 2 examples for:

 - Working with difficult stakeholders; - New product development, project management and closing a product; - Completing a task you do not agree with; - Influencing virtual teams; - Negotiating with sales and pricing simultaneously; - A marketing brief you developed for a recent marketing project or program.